jpoindexter/clarity/docs/02-execution/execution-plan.md

 ### Step 1: Finalizing Your Vision & Core Direction

-**Clarity’s True Scope & Market Positioning**
+**Clarity’s True Scope & Platform Positioning**
-Clarity is not just an AI-powered intelligence tool but a next-gen decision-making infrastructure for financial, political, and media intelligence.

-**Primary Market:** Hedge funds, analysts, and media watchdogs.
-**Secondary Market:** Investigative journalists, enterprise research teams, and regulatory bodies.
+Clarity is not a news aggregator or consumer app.
+It is a **narrative intelligence platform** that helps analysts, researchers, journalists, and critical thinkers investigate how stories evolve over time.
+Clarity visualizes shifts in tone, framing, and manipulation across time, sources, and rhetorical styles.

+**Core Use Cases:**
+- Investigate how narratives shift across time and source
+- Surface rhetorical patterns, emotional framing, and fallacies
+- Highlight manipulation risks with explainable AI
+- Enable timeline playback of narrative evolution

+**Target Users:**
+- Analysts & policy researchers
+- Investigative journalists
+- Educators & academic researchers
+- Info-curious professionals who need clarity in chaotic information streams

-**Why This Matters:** This aligns Clarity with trillion-dollar markets while ensuring its core value proposition remains indispensable.
+**Why This Matters:**
+There are no platforms today that combine local AI, professional-grade UX, and epistemic clarity around narrative structure.
+Clarity fills that gap with investigative power and a modular research interface.

 ### Step 2: AI Model Expansion Plan